sfleishm/take-home-assignment/README.md

 # Dataset

-In order to get Johns Hopkins (JH) Dataset let's cloned their repository onto our Desktop.
+In order to get Johns Hopkins (JH) Dataset let's clone their repository onto our Desktop.

 1. On the JH github link above, click 'Clone or Download' then click the copy button above 'Download Zip'
 2. With GitBash installed, go to your Desktop, right click, click 'Git Bash Here' and then type the following as well as paste the copied GitHub repository.